 Palaui Island is a protected landscape and seascape nestled in the northeastern most part of Cagayan Valley, Philippines.

-How to get to Palui Island in Cagayan Valley from Manila, Philippines:
+How to get to Palui Island in Cagayan from Manila

 If you’re taking a plane to Tuguegarao, you can just walk outside the airport, a few meters away is the highway leading to Sta.
 Ana.
 Cross the street and wait for vans or bus en route to Sta.Ana, Cagayan.

 At San Vicente port, you can hire boats to Palaui Island.
-To avoid getting lost (like what happened to me and my friend Angel) , please get a guide.
+To avoid getting lost (like what happened to us) , please get a guide.
 Depending on the package that you paid for, or if the sea is calm, the boat can take you directly to Cape Engaño lighthouse, no trekking required.

 I highly recommend kuya Edwin Tabucol, a local of Palaui Island.
 Contact no: +63 926 9064 657 or +63 916 1165 850 .
 He has two boats that can be rented to take you to the lighthouse and to Palaui from San Vicente.
 He can also guide you to the lighthouse.